-A child on the SEND register will have an Individual Support Plan (ISP) outlining 2-4 targets which are reviewed at least termly.
+A child on the SEND register will have an Individual Support Plan (ISP) or One-Page Profile, as appropriate.
+An ISP outlines up to 3 targets which are reviewed at least termly.
 Targets will be closely monitored, tracked and discussed with parents at each review point.
 These targets should be measurable, specific and achievable in one term.
 Where possible, the pupil will contribute to setting and reviewing their targets and their thoughts and views will be included in the plan.
 Parents will receive copies of the ISP after each review, including what provision is being given at school and suggestions of how they can support their child at home.